IIGROUP/MM-CelebA-HQ-Dataset/README.md

 ## To Do Lists

+- [x] remove the background of each image (release the first version at Nov.14, 2020)
 - [ ] create the 3D model for each image
-- [ ] remove the background of each image

 ## Dataset Agreement
 * The Multi-Modal-CelebA-HQ dataset is available for **non-commercial research purposes** only.